 3. Consider Therapy

 You might want to seek professional help when navigating feelings of separation anxiety.
-Psychotherapy gives you a safe space to explore your history and help you figure out why you may struggle with separation anxiety in relationships.2 The use of CBT for anxiety can help you to change your thoughts and in turn your reactions to being separated from your loved one.
+Psychotherapy gives you a safe space to explore your history and help you figure out why you may struggle with separation anxiety in relationships.2 CBT for anxiety can help you change your thoughts and in turn, how you react to being separated from your loved one.
 Some individuals might choose to seek marriage and couples counseling to deal with the stress that separation anxiety can place on the relationship.
-There are also online marriage counseling options.
+There are in-person and online marriage counseling options.

 4. Try Journaling

 Our thoughts and worries about our connections with others can become very overwhelming.
-Taking time to journal on a regular basis will help you to navigate your thoughts rather than add fuel to the fire.
-There are many journal prompts for anxiety that can be beneficial when it comes to wanting to start to journal.
+Regular journaling can help organize your thoughts and reduce emotional overwhelm.
+There are many journal prompts for anxiety that can help you get started.
 Taking time to journal can be a helpful piece in getting your thoughts out of your mind and onto paper so they do not ruminate.

 5. Try Meditation

-Taking time for meditation is an important way to navigate the feelings of anxiety that would be related to separation anxiety.
-Taking time for yoga for anxiety and meditation for anxiety can help with feeling that you are grounded throughout the day by preparing your mind and body for a state of calm and ease.
-Meditation will help to navigate a grounded state daily.
+Meditation is an important way to navigate the feelings related to separation anxiety.
+Yoga for anxiety and meditation for anxiety can help with feeling grounded throughout the day by preparing your mind and body for a state of calm and ease.

 6. Share Your Feelings